 - it was Qinming, the feast of the dead.
 Stations were crowded, trains full, all transport taken over and roads overcrowded.

 - When you enter a Chinese station and see the crowd, you only want to run away!

 So don’t make the same mistake and book your transport online and in advance !

-And to travel to China without speaking Chinese more easily.
+How to travel to China without speaking Chinese more easily?

 Have you ever travelled to China?
 Tell us about your experience.
 Did you travel with a guide or were you alone?
 How did you experience the language barrier?